WolfLineage/Trigger/README.md

 # Trigger
-A Trigger module for Magisk/KernelSU/Apatch
+🥑A Trigger module for Magisk/KernelSU/Apatch🥑

->Functions
+>🌈Functions

 AutoTrigger shell monitor

-Deleted ColorOS Temperature wall
+Delete ColorOS Temperature wall

 Toggle ADB for ColorOS

 Disable ADB when booting

->Config
+>⚡Config

 Path:/data/adb/.Magic/Trigger/kernel_config.txt

+⚠TIPS:Leaving no white space at the end of a line may cause the configuration to be unreadable

 Easy to use like

 $APP_PKG=$PATH=$INPUT

->Example:
+>✅Example:

 #################################################